 Stuart leads the Weather Science IT team.

-Aside from one year as a forecaster, Stuart's focus for much of his Met Office career has been in the development of successively more sophisticated data assimilation systems (Optimum Interpolation, Analysis Correction, 3D and 4D variational analysis); the assimilation of satellite and conventional observing systems to improve NWP model initial conditions; and the operational implementation of those data assimilation systems on High Performance Computing Platforms.
+Aside from one year as a forecaster, Stuart's focus for much of his Met Office career has been in the development of successively more sophisticated Data Assimilation and Ensembles systems (Optimum Interpolation, Analysis Correction, 3D and 4D variational analysis); the assimilation of satellite and conventional observing systems to improve NWP model initial conditions; and the operational implementation of those data assimilation systems on High Performance Computing Platforms.

 Stuart took up the post of Head of Numerical Modelling in 2001 and shifted focus towards operational NWP modelling systems, the downstream post-processing of model output, the computational infrastructure supporting the modelling systems and the verification and validation of models.